ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 confidentiality will be needed to protect sensitive fields from the TAM as discussed in Section 9.8 of {{I-D.ietf-teep-architecture}}.

-The ciphersuites defined above do not do encryption at the TEEP layer, but permit encryption of the SUIT payload (e.g., using {{I-D.ietf-suit-firmware-encryption}}).
+The cipher suites defined above do not do encryption at the TEEP layer, but permit encryption of the SUIT payload (e.g., using {{I-D.ietf-suit-firmware-encryption}}).
 See {{security}} for more discussion of specific payloads.